What are the INCOTERM?

-When Incoterms 2021 are incorporated into the contract of sale, they prevent both the buyer and the seller from having to include detailed information - in excess - about the delivery conditions of the goods.
+When Incoterms 2020 are incorporated into the contract of sale, they prevent both the buyer and the seller from having to include detailed information – in excess – on the conditions of delivery of the goods.

-Furthermore, it is necessary to point out that Incoterms 2021 are not mandatory according to international law.
-Their validity is granted by the contracting parties at the moment they agree on them.
+Furthermore, it is necessary to point out that Incoterms 2020 are not mandatory under international law.
+Their validity is granted by the contracting parties at the time they agree to them.

 ➔ Loading and unloading obligations.